Innherred

 Current map of Innherred, marked in light purple, after various county and municipality merges in 2019-22.
 Compare and contrast with the Trondheim Region, which is marked in dark red.

 Map of Innherred in Nord-Trøndelag before the 2019 county merger.
 The leftmost part of the map shows a part of what is today Indre Fosen Municipality in the Trondheim Region.

-or is a traditional district in Trøndelag county in the central part of Norway.
+Innherred or Innherad is a traditional district in Trøndelag county in the central part of Norway.
 It consists of the areas around the inner part of the Trondheimsfjord in the central-east part of the county.
 The district includes the municipalities of Levanger, Frosta, Verdal, Inderøy, and Steinkjer.
 Historically, the municipalities of Snåsa and Namdalseid have sometimes also been included in the Innherred district.
 The area encompasses about 7913 km2 and about 68,062 residents (2004).
 There are several larger towns/cities in Innherred including Steinkjer, Levanger, and Verdalsøra.